-(b) A person may lodge an application in more than one 'relative status' category.
+(a) A person may lodge an application in more than one 'relative status' category.
 A person may also lodge separate applications for identifying and non-identifying information.
-Numbers for adoptive mothers includes 4 joint applications by adoptive parents for both identifying and non-identifying information.
-Numbers for birth mothers include 1 joint application by adoptive parents for identifying information and 2 joint applications for non-identifying information.
+Numbers for adoptive mothers includes 8 joint applications by adoptive parents for identifying information and 6 joint applications by adoptive parents for non-identifying information.